dicristea/etch-a-sketch/README.md

 - add ability to choose custom single color on color button click
 - isn't 'innerHTML' not good practice?
 Keep trying to find alternate way
 - be able to choose starting place, then click to begin etch-a-sketch

-Want to learn:
-- custom google fonts X
-- CSS grid
-- when to use const versus let **
-- toggle-able classes in CSS